Qalthos/Linux-Arctis-7-Plus-ChatMix/README.md

 **Typical use case:** "Chat" for voicechat in games and VOIP/comms software, and "Game" for system / music etc.

-On the Arctis 7+ model, this two-device differentiation no longer exists, and the host OS will only recognize a single device.
+On the Arctis Nova 7 model, this two-device differentiation no longer exists, and the host OS will only recognize a single device.
 If the user wishes to utilize the chatmix modulation knob, they *must* install the SteelSeries proprietary GG software.
 This software does not currently support Linux.

 This script provides a basic workaround for this problem for Linux users.
-It creates a Virtual Audio Cable (VAC) pair called "Arctis 7+ Chat" and "Arctis 7+ Game" respectively, which the user can then assign accordingly as they would have done with an older Arctis model.
+It creates a Virtual Audio Cable (VAC) pair called "Arctis Nova 7 Chat" and "Arctis Nova 7 Game" respectively, which the user can then assign accordingly as they would have done with an older Arctis model.
 The script listens to the headset's USB dongle signals and interprets them in a way that can be meaningfully converted to adjust the audio when the user moves the dial on the headset.